 teach elementary school subjects to educationally and physically handicapped students.
 Includes teachers who specialize and work with audibly and visually handicapped students and those who teach basic academic and life processes skills to the mentally impaired.

-teach courses pertaining to the chemical and physical properties and compositional changes of substances.
-Work may include instruction in the methods of qualitative and quantitative chemical analysis.
-Includes both teachers primarily engaged in teaching, and those who do a combination of teaching and research.
+teach courses in environmental science.
+Includes both teachers primarily engaged in teaching and those who do a combination of teaching and research.

 Law Professors job description, Law Professors salary, Law Professors information, what is the job of a Postsecondary Law Teacher like, pros and cons about Postsecondary Law Teachers, colleges and universities for Postsecondary Law Teachers, is Postsecondary Law Teachers the right career for me, careers in Education